shivamasilamani/shopmate-microapi/readme.md

 ### Login

-Before calling any API end-point, this API is used to generate login token.
-This token should be sent with all subsequent requests.
+Before calling any API end-point, this API shall be used to generate login token.
+This token shall be sent with all subsequent requests.

 ```sh
 Request HTTP Headers